Dashiell Hammett

 A San Francisco private eye investigating the murder of his partner finds that the beautiful client is lying,

-and several strange characters keep pumping him for information on the 'maltese falcon', an object worth killing for.
+and several strange characters keep pumping him for information on the 'maltese falcon', an object that is worth killing for.

 |